liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Seed_treatment/16S/SILVA_Ref_community_analysis_summary.md

             Total      148   36.122 1.00000
             ```

-### r_Soil_up
+### r_Soil_up --check for field plot design

    *Plot design impact check up*

 We have 15 plots that randomly applied CM, EE or CT fungicide treatment.
 So, we want to test if there were any unintended clustering of plots that accidently overlap with the fungicide treatment.
 For this purpose, we analized the bacteria community difference between samples before we do any fungicide treatment.

    * Treatment impact

            ```
            adonis2(formula = t(otu_table(r_Soil_up)) ~ Treatment, data = data.frame(sample_data(r_Soil_up)), permutations = 999, by = "margin")
                      Df SumOfSqs      R2      F Pr(>F)